 You also must know the full width of the ridge beam from the building width.

-3. Using Ridge Cut as a Reference Point to Cut Birdsmouth
+3. Using Ridge Cut as a Reference Point to Mark Birdsmouth Location

 Now we’re getting down to the math.
 We will be using Pythagoras Theorem.
 Yes, it can get tricky, but hang in there.